tianfeng92/paws-solution-extension/README.md

 1. Open Google Chrome and navigate to the extensions page by typing `chrome://extensions` in the address bar.
 2. Enable **"Developer mode"** using the toggle switch in the top-right corner of the page.
 3. Click the **"Load unpacked"** button that appears.
-4. In the file selection dialog, navigate to your project's directory and select the `dist` folder (or whichever folder contains your compiled `manifest.json`, `popup.html`, etc.).
+4. In the file selection dialog, navigate to your project's directory and select the `dist` folder.
 5. The "PAWS Solution" extension will now appear in your list of extensions and be active in your browser.